-The primary outcome of the second 5-years of DPPOS Phase 3 is the incidence of major cardiovascular disease (MACE).
+The originally planned primary outcome of the second 5-years of DPPOS Phase 3 was the incidence of major cardiovascular disease (MACE).
 MACE is defined as the time to first occurrence after DPP randomization of one or more of the following: fatal and non-fatal myocardial infarction and stroke or other cardiovascular death.
+However, a planned interim analysis conducted in March 2019 showed futility for the MACE outcome.

-The composite diabetes-related cardiovascular disease secondary outcome is defined as the time to first occurrence of one or more of the following: a) cardiovascular disease (CVD) events (CVD death, fatal and non-fatal myocardial infarction and stroke), b) silent myocardial infarction on EKG, c) coronary artery stenosis $\geq$ 50% documented by angiography, d) coronary revascularization, e) hospitalized CHF, f) hospitalized unstable angina/acute coronary syndrome, or g) revascularization or amputation in lower extremity not caused by major trauma.
+The composite diabetes-related cardiovascular disease secondary outcome is defined as the time to first occurrence of one or more of the following: a) cardiovascular disease (CVD) events (CVD death, fatal and non-fatal myocardial infarction and stroke), b) silent myocardial infarction on EKG^{97} , c) coronary artery stenosis $\geq 50\%$ documented by angiography, d) coronary revascularization, e) hospitalized CHF, f) hospitalized unstable angina/acute coronary syndrome, or g) revascularization or amputation in lower extremity not caused by major trauma.
 Secondary outcomes will also consider each of these components separately as well as arrhythmias.
+During the extension, we will continue to collect CVD events in order to allow us to perform other secondary analyses, including the interactions and effects of CVD on physical function, frailty, cognitive function, and other aging and diabetes-associated outcomes.